reaktivity/reaktor.java/README.md

 ## Nukleus `stream` Transport
 Flow control with `WINDOW` update frames are managed inside the transport.

 Requires external configuration of directory where streams are discovered.

 ```
-# expect new streams from "source"
+# expect new streams from "source" to "nukleus"
+# on explicit partition "part0" (optional: default to any partition)
 # set initial window size to 8192
-accept nukleus://stream/source
+accept nukleus://stream/nukleus/source
        option window 8192
+       option partition "part0"

 # receive BEGIN w/ extension
 accepted